ScandiumSG/OOP_grades/README.md

 The information is stored based on user chosen username, so the used username needs to be remembered to easily access previosuly entered information.

 The UI is very simple, but functional, powered by javaFX.

+This project was my first introduction to Java programming.